albertincx/mongodb-stats/README.md

-Simple Module to quickly get statistics from mongodb by dates to [chartjs](https://chartjs.org/)
+Simple, async, ES6 based module to get statistics quickly from mongodb by dates to [chartjs](https://chartjs.org/)

 Scope
 ============